 Have you ever been on a cruise?
 I am going to be honest, we haven’t.

 That is, unless you count a two day boat trip around Ha Long Bay in Vietnam, and the odd boaty border crossing.
 It has just never appealed.
-I can see the joys of travelling the Nile or the Norwegian fjords for myself, and I can see that island hopping is convenient, especially for those with reduced mobility.
+I can see the joys of travelling the Nile in Egypt or the Norwegian fjords for myself, and I can see that island hopping is convenient, especially for those with reduced mobility.
 However, I do find myself wondering if you miss out on so much when you stop for a few hours and then move on, and I know that many cruise ports fall victim to the ten minute curse!

 Firstly, What is the Ten Minute Curse?